cloudshiftstrategies/css_terraform_training/labs/lab1.md

 # Lab 1

+0. Complete the [prerequisites](../docs/prereqs.md) to configure your environment

-1. Using powershell or terminal app, run `terraform --version` to determine the version of terraform installed
+1. Using powershell or mac/linux terminal app, run `terraform --version` to determine the version of terraform installed.
+Ensure that terraform is in your path and the version is 0.12 or later

-        terraform --version
+        $ terraform --version

-        Terraform v0.11.11
+        Terraform v0.12.05

 2. Create a new project folder in your home directory

-        cd $HOME
+        $ cd $HOME
-        mkdir terrafrom_lab1
+        $ mkdir terrafrom_lab1

      Note, you can make this directory with whatever name in wherever location you like